Portimao circuit: MaxiEndurance 32 Hours at 6 hours

 This came after it started from pit lane thanks to spending all morning replacing the turbocharger.
 Started by Jim Briody, it is running a few laps clear of their team BMW, a near stock 318 Cup car that was started by endurance stalwart Hal Prewitt.

-Halfway report: AF Corse leads Gulf 12 Hours
+Victory for AF Corse in the Gulf 12 Hours